 When people first get started with real estate investing, it is very easy to underestimate how long everything takes.
 This is particularly true when flipping homes.

 In order to achieve such an efficient ‘flipping rate,’ your project management skills need to be exceptional, and you need to able to run multiple projects at the same time.
 From our perspective, it is better to have more conservative expectations in the beginning phase of your real estate investing career.
-1-3 flips per year is an achievable goal for those who are justing starting out.
+1-3 flips per year is an achievable goal for a real estate investor with limited experience.